opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (1) All interlocutory applications must be made by way of summons.

-(2) Ordinary summonses shall be endorsed “ _ex parte_ ” or “by consent” where applicable and when endorsed “ex parte” must bear a certificate to that effect signed by the solicitors for the applicant.
+(2) Ordinary summonses shall be endorsed “_ex parte_” or “by consent” where applicable.
+When the summons is endorsed “ex parte”, it must bear a certificate to that effect signed by the solicitors for the applicant.
+When the summons is endorsed “by consent” and the respondent to the summons is unrepresented, the signature of that respondent with the following endorsement

+ “I acknowledge that I have considered the terms of the agreement and have also been informed of my right to seek independent legal advice.”

+must be witnessed by an advocate and solicitor or a commissioner for oaths not acting for any of the parties in the proceedings.

 (3) After the filing of any “ _ex parte_ ” or “by consent” summons, the application will be examined by the Judge or Registrar as the case may be.
 If he is satisfied that the application is in order and all other requirements have been complied with, he may make the order(s) applied for on the day fixed for the hearing of the application without the attendance of the applicant or his solicitor.